Watch Now: Fitchburg's Maya Jadhav aces preliminaries of Scripps National Spelling Bee

 All-star Wisconsin speller Maya Jadhav advanced past the preliminaries of the Scripps National Spelling Bee near Washington, D.C., on Tuesday, successfully answering the word challenges posed to her by judges in all three rounds.

-Jadhav, an eighth-grader from Fitchburg, will advance to the quarterfinals of the competition in National Harbor, Maryland, after her successful showing.
+Jadhav, an eighth-grader from Vishva Home School in Fitchburg, will advance to the quarterfinals of the competition in National Harbor, Maryland, after her successful showing.
 Jadhav won the Badger State Spelling Bee for the fourth time in March, moving on to the national bee alongside 229 other spellers.

 “It’s great that it’s back in person this year, so I’m glad I can advance,” Jadhav said in an interview.
 “I’m just proud to represent Wisconsin.”